SeaSharpe/Implementation/minutes.md

 - Items requiring updates for hand in this Friday:
   - Data Dictionairy - Dan
   - ERD - John.
 Dan to review
   - Deployment Diagram - Manny.
-John to message Manny to let him know necessary changes
+John to message Manny to let him know necessary changes.
+John completed this.
   - Peter to put all documents together once these are complete

 ### Moving forward